nadiaverdha/AppliedDeepLearning/README.md

 #### Error Metric
-For evaluation my models I used the so called BLEU metric which is actually a standard in the image captioning generator architectures.
-The table below summarizes the results of my implementatons, and the two papers mentioned above:
+For evaluating my models I used the so-called BLEU metric which is actually a standard in the image captioning generator architectures.
+The table below summarizes the results of my implementatons (on test set), and the two papers mentioned above:
 | Implementation  | BLEU-1 | BLEU-2 | BLEU-3 | BLEU-4|
 | ---  | ------| ------| ------|------|
 | Show, Attend and Tell | 66.7 | 43.4| 28.8 | 19.1